menu

 When you are in Moscow, you'll notice that it is more blue-collar than most other communities in America.
 72.00% of Moscow’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Moscow is a village of production and manufacturing workers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Moscow who work in office and administrative support (14.00%), business and financial occupations (14.00%), and sales jobs (0.00%).

-Telecommuters are a relatively large percentage of the workforce: 42.42% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 42.42% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle